david-vanderson/dvui/src/backends/render/vulkan/README.md

 Do not end or submit `frame.command_buffer`; the backend owns it.
 See [wio-vulkan-ontop.zig](../../../../examples/wio-vulkan-ontop.zig) for a complete application-owned pipeline example.

+Use `renderer.vulkanContext()` to create application pipelines and resources.
+It exposes borrowed instance, physical-device, device, queue, queue-family, render-pass, and attachment-format information.
+Each `ApplicationFrame` also contains the acquired image, image view/index, extent, and `swapchain_generation`.
+Rebuild application resources tied to swapchain images or extent whenever that generation changes.

+The context handles remain backend-owned: do not destroy them, present the swapchain, or submit the frame command buffer yourself.
+Synchronize any separate application queue submissions before DVUI uses the affected resources.

+Application commands are recorded inside the render pass begun by `beginApplicationFrame()`.
+They must obey that pass's attachment layouts and execute before `Window.begin()`.
+Destroy application-owned Vulkan resources before `renderer.deinit()`.

 The native adapter also provides: